 A doctor or nurse may phone you back as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a nurse, or indeed arrange a hospital attendance.

 House visits are only available for patients who are housebound because of illness or disability.

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the surgery.

 The practice also trains doctors from Tameside Hospital.
 These are known as foundation doctors and they spend four months in GP practice.
-Foundation doctors are supervised by Dr Edge.
+Foundation doctors are supervised by Dr Youssef.
 Spending time in a GP practice helps to give the hospital doctors a better understanding of the work involved in primary care.